KUL-recon-lab/course_nucmed_tech/latex/04_data_acquisition.md

 % ====================================================

-Figure [13](#fig:lenscollimator) shows that the sensitivity obtained with a mechanical collimation is very poor compared to that obtained with a lens.
+[](#fig:lenscollimator) shows that the sensitivity obtained with a mechanical collimation is very poor compared to that obtained with a lens.
 The mechanical collimator has a dominating effect on the resolution and sensitivity of the gamma camera.
 That is why a more detailed analysis of the collimator point spread function is in order.

 :::{figure} figs/fig_lenscollimator.pdf
 :name: fig:lenscollimator